Emergency Dentist Chicago

 - Clove oil can alleviate pain – apply it gently to the affected tooth with a clean cotton swab.

-- In some instances, you can use dental cement from the pharmacy and reattach the crown.
+- Sometimes, you can use dental cement from the pharmacy and reattach the crown.
 This is a temporary solution.
-You’ll still need to have our dentist evaluate the tooth, but this solution can tie you over if you are not able to make it to the office immediately.
+You’ll still need our dentist to evaluate the tooth, but this solution can tie you over if you cannot make it to the office immediately.

 - DO NOT use any kind of glue to affix the crown.

 We will check the crown to see if it still fits.
 If it does, it will be reattached to the tooth.
-Where decay is noted, this will be treated and a new crown will be made.
+If the underlying tooth has decayed, it must be evaluated to see if it can be retreated or extracted.

-The teeth are strong, but they can still be fractured, chipped, cracked, or broken.
-Sometimes fractures are fairly painless, but if the crack extends down into the root, it is likely that the pain will be extreme.
+Teeth are strong, but they can still be fractured, chipped, cracked, or broken by trauma, grinding, or biting.
+Sometimes fractures are relatively painless, but the pain will likely be extreme if the crack extends down into the root.

-If you’ve cracked or fractured your tooth, you’ll need to be seen at our office immediately.
+If you’ve cracked or fractured your tooth, you must be seen at our office immediately.

 I’ve broken my tooth, what can I do until I can get to the dentist?